HolmesBryant/wijit-reveal/README.md

 ### Note

 These properties have analogs in the available custom attributes.
-The attribute value always takes precedence over the css property value.
+The attribute value usually takes precedence over the css property value.

     /* Example */
     <style>
       wijit-reveal {
-        --align: start;
+        --gap: .5rem;
-        --height: 45px;
+        --width: 45px;
         --orient: row;
+        --position: start;
         --speed: .5s
       }
     </style>

-- **--align** See the "align" attribute.
+- **--gap** See the "gap" attribute.
-- **--height** See the "height" attribute.
+- **--width** See the "width" attribute.
 - **--orient** See the "orient" attribute.
+- **--position** See the "position" attribute.
 - **--speed** See the "speed" attribute.

-## Examples

-###